Some additional facts, links, hints and tips which we hope you will find useful:

-- The MSLC is a dedicated committee made up of local user representatives and health professionals, advising and working with The Committee for Health & Social Care on the care provided to women, their partners and their babies, during pregnancy, birth and in the weeks after the baby's arrival.
+- The BMV is a dedicated committee made up of local user representatives and healthcare professionals, advising on the care provided to women, their partners, families and their babies, during pregnancy, birth and in the weeks after the baby's arrival.

 Support for Families who have lost a baby

-- Losing a baby at any stage of pregnancy is heart-breaking, here at the Princess Elizabeth Hospital we wish to offer you our sincere condolences on the death of your baby/babies.
+- Losing a baby at any stage of pregnancy is heart-breaking, here at the Hospital we wish to offer you our sincere condolences on the death of your baby/babies.
 Every parents experience is very individual and their circumstances are different, but the death of a baby is a very distressing experience and one that is generally unexpected.
 Losing a baby brings grief that is much deeper than you may have ever experienced before and can last much longer that most people expect.
 There is no time limit to grief, so take it one day at a time.
 We have a dedicated Bereavement Midwife but all of our Midwives are trained in Bereavement care, so they can support you through your labour and birth.

 - Bereavement Midwife - Shelley Blake - Shelley.Blake@gov.gg Tel 01481 707377

 - We also have an excellent book available entitled 'Saying Goodbye by Zoe Clark-Coates https://www.sayinggoodbye.org/ a copy can be obtained from Loveridge Ward or The Ivy Trust

 - Support is also available from: